ANU-WALD/ANU-WALD.github.io/_posts/2020-04-02-running-multicore-programs-on-gadi.md

 matlab -r -nodisplay -nojvm 'process_biomass(2020)';
 ```

-Now we can call the commands in this file using the `conc_exec` program for running in parallel:
+Now, we can call the commands in this file using the `conc_exec` program for running in parallel:

 ```
 $ ./conc_exec -f input.txt -c 4